jamal-k/cryptonut/README.md

       send_amount: the amount of coins we are trading

     RESPONSE:
+      Code 200 Success:
+        Content: [ {
         msg: the message
         send_coin: the coin sent
         rec_coin: the coin received
         rec_amount: they amount of the coin received
-      send_balance: the balance left for the sent coin
+        send_balance: the balance left for the sent coin  } ] Code 500 Internal Server Error:
+        Content: { msg: "[error message]" }

 ### Get All Trade Transactions